 NOTE 1: Whether the associated PDU session parameters are included depends on the conclusion of UE-to-Network Relay Discovery solutions.
 For example, if the associated PDU session parameters are negotiated between the Remote UE and the UE-to-Network Relay during PC5 communication establishment phase, these parameters are not needed.

 - Includes security related content for ProSe Relay Discovery for each ProSe Relay Service Codes.

-3) QoS Mapping rules between for Layer 2 Relay.

-- Includes the rules that determine how the 5G ProSe Remote UE maps between the 5QI of a QoS Flow over NR Uu via a UE-to-Network Relay and a 5G ProSe PQI value over NR PC5 with a UE-to-Network Relay.

-NOTE 2: Whether QoS mapping rules are needed for Layer 2 Relay is based on the conclusion of PC5 protocol stack for Layer 2 Relay.

-6.35.2.4 5G ProSe UE-to-Network Relay Discovery parameters
+6.35.2.5 5G ProSe UE-to-Network Relay Discovery parameters

 5G ProSe UE-to-Network Relay Discovery parameters include: